How To Do Succession Planning Right

 By simply taking these three nuggets and implementing them into your succession planning, you’ll be on the right track to creating a succession strategy and hopefully will keep your company from facing the same succession problems as Best Buy.

 How To Keep Top Employees Engaged and From Leaving

 A study last year by the Corporate Executive Board indicated that “25 percent of employer-identified, high-potential employees plan to leave their current companies within the year, as compared to only 10 percent in 2006.”
 The study also found that 40% of the internal job moves for high potentials ended in failure.
-In a recent post, […]
+We recently talked about […]

 Steve Jobs’ departure from Apple and the subsequent criticism for the company’s lack of transparency to its investors has put the importance of succession planning best practices into the spotlight.
 However, it is important to remember that succession planning is not just for CEO’s.
 Succession management programs implemented throughout an organization ensure continuity for key […]